Strategy

 The key idea: every guess should maximize information gain.
 In Wordle, that means choosing words that eliminate the most possibilities.
 In a word grid challenge, the analog is this: your scan strategy should prioritize the areas of the board with the highest "information density."

 What does that mean practically?
 Look for unusual letters first.
-A Q, Z, X, or J on the board is incredibly informative because it constrains your search space dramatically.
-There are very few words containing Q — so when you see one, you can quickly check for QU combinations and either find QUIZ/QUEEN/QUITE or rule it out entirely.
-That's efficient.
-Staring at a cluster of E-A-T-S, on the other hand, has enormous possibility space.
-There are hundreds of words you could form.
-It's harder to efficiently search.
+A Q, Z, X, or J on the board constrains your search space dramatically.
+Very few words contain Q, so when you see one, you can quickly check for QU combinations and either find QUIZ/QUEEN/QUITE or rule it out entirely.
+Efficient.
+Staring at a cluster of E-A-T-S, on the other hand?
+Enormous possibility space.
+Hundreds of potential words.
+Much harder to search efficiently.

-So here's my adapted strategy: scan for rare letters first, check their neighborhoods for valid words, then move to the common-letter regions.
-It's counterintuitive — your brain wants to start with the easy, common letters — but starting with constraints is almost always faster than starting with freedom.
+My adapted strategy: scan for rare letters first, check their neighborhoods, then move to common-letter regions.
+Your brain wants to start with the easy, familiar letters.
+But starting with constraints is almost always faster than starting with freedom.

 Tile tracking from competitive Scrabble reinforces this.
 Top players mentally track which high-value tiles have been played.
 They know when the Q is still out there, when the blanks are gone.
 In a grid challenge, you don't need to track across turns, but the principle is the same: rare letters are landmarks.
 Use them.